 The Islamic religion is very difficult to influence.
 Converts to Christianity are often banished from their families.
 As a result, Christians only make up a very slight percentage of the Afghani Tajik population.

-* Ask the Lord of the harvest to send forth laborers into Pakistan to share the Gospel with the Afghani Tajik.
+Prayer Points Ask the Lord of the harvest to send forth laborers into Pakistan to share the Gospel with Afghani Tajiks.

-* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Afghani Tajik.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Afghani Tajiks.